SyncfusionExamples/How-to-create-a-Spline-Chart-in-WinUI/README.md

 }
 ```
 ### Step 5:
-Create a ViewModel class with a Data Collection property using the above model and initialize a list of objects as shown in the following code sample.
+Create the ViewModel class with the Data Collection property using the above model and initialize a list of objects as shown in the following code sample.

 **[C#]**
 ```